 After the second chorus, the song transitions to a softer sound for a spell before Yes guitarist Steve Howe comes in with a flamenco guitar chord progression.
-Then, just shy of the four-minute mark, Freddie takes a page out of his old playbook and leads a brief operatic section, culminating in a fast, but meaty dual-guitar solo before returning to the theme for one more verse and chorus.
+Then, just shy of the four-minute mark, Freddie takes a page out of his old playbook and leads a few operatic measures, culminating in a brief, but meaty dual-guitar solo before returning to the theme for one more verse and chorus.
 Eat your heart out, Bohemian Rhapsody.

 Thus concludes today’s session of Queen 101.
 See you next week.

 Before I wrap this up, you might have noticed that, of all the songs I included, not one of them is from an ’80s Queen album.
 Most are from the ’70s, with the last one being from the early ’90s.
 There’s a good reason for that.
 Let’s just say that Queen hit a rough patch from about 1980 to 1989.
 They got it together by the end, though.